 One of the benefits of Menominee is that there is very little traffic.
 The average commute to work is 15.01 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small city, Menominee does not have a public transit system used by locals to get to and from work.
+Menominee is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Menominee who are college-educated is close to the national average for all communities of 21.84%: 18.68% of the adults in Menominee have a bachelor's degree or advanced degree.
+In terms of college education, Menominee is nearly on par with the US average for all cities of 21.84%: 18.68% of adults 25 and older in Menominee have a bachelor's degree or advanced degree.

 The per capita income in Menominee in 2022 was $32,047, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
 This equates to an annual income of $128,188 for a family of four.
 However, Menominee contains both very wealthy and poor people as well.